kmyk-jikka/Jikka/README.md

 ### Using Cabal

 [Cabal](https://www.haskell.org/cabal/) is required.
-If you are using Ubuntu, you can install Stack with `$ sudo apt install cabal-install`.
+This is bundled [Haskell Platform](https://www.haskell.org/platform/).
+If you are using Ubuntu, you can install Stack with `$ sudo apt install haskell-platform`.

 ``` console
 $ cabal update